oelvetun/Deep-Reinforcement-Learning/Project 1 - Navigation/README.md

 * [Windows (32-bit)](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
 * [Windows (64-bit)](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-Then place the file in the `/p1_navigation` catalogue, and you are set!
+Then place the file in the `/p1_navigation` catalogue, and also overwrite `/p1_navigation/Navigation.ipynb` from the `https://github.com/udacity/deep-reinforcement-learning` repo, with the file in this repo, and you are set!

 ## Instructions

 To train the agent, please look at `Navigation.ipynb`.
 This file will take you though the process, from importing the necessary packages to training the model.
 Essentially, everything regarding the training of the model is given in Part 4 of the file.
 The underlying algorithm is written in `dqn_agent.py`, wheareas the neural networks used by the agent is written in `model.py`.